 Her name, her given name and not "Slayer" still felt unfamiliar on his tongue, but he knew it was what she needed to hear.
 Her name on his lips.
 He motioned for her to come in and she stepped inside, cautiously.

 She heard the door close, and turned to look into his eyes.
 Bright, intense blue looked right back at her.
-He was studying her.

 He was so nervous, and he could feel that she was too, could hear the speeding thump of her heartbeat, see the slow flush rising in her cheeks.
 He stepped closer to her, and was pleased to see that she didn't step back.
 Another step, and he was close enough to feel her warm breath against his neck.